poleve540/CallMePol/_drafts/2023-12-09-Undertale2-Title2.md

 You have to get lucky to get one of these.
 There are 8 alternate titles:

- - Firsk Undertale: Und Attorney
+ - Firsk Undertale: Und Attorney -- Revenge of the Robots
  - Under52
  - Undertale 3: Tickering Troupe Unite
  - Deltarune ZERO
- -
+ - Under Kong Taley 2: What Da Hecke
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3MzM0MTU0NTYsNjkyOTk2NTgwLC0xNz
+eyJoaXN0b3J5IjpbNzcxNjIxMTM0LDY5Mjk5NjU4MCwtMTc2NT
-Y1OTEzOTI0LC0xNjE0NzE2NzRdfQ==
+kxMzkyNCwtMTYxNDcxNjc0XX0=
 -->